 I wonder if the reviewer had a problem with these four areas.

 It was a letdown for me to read the details of the study when its title held out such promise for informing us about the unconscious influence of memories.
-Per my Scientific evidence page, I feel it would really help a person as a first step to become somewhat aware of their unconscious memories and feelings, especially when these are expressed through behavior in the physical world.
+Per my Scientific evidence page, I feel it would really help a person as a first step to become somewhat aware of their unconscious memories and feelings, especially when these are expressed through behavior.

 http://www.pnas.org/content/111/13/E1310.full “Suppressing unwanted memories reduces their unconscious influence via targeted cortical inhibition”